The harmless Eastern-eyed Click Beetle's large eyespots simultaneously distract and mesmerize.

-Like all members of the Elateridae family, Click beetles get their name from the sound they make when they flip themselves upright.
-The loud click is made when they snap a 'spine' under their thorax.
-This propels them into the air and helps turn them right-side-up if they are on their backs.
-It may also aid in deterring predators from completing an attack.
+The Eastern-eyed Click Beetle has a similar-looking relative in the southwestern U.S. called the Southwestern Eyed Click Beetle, as well as cousins on the West Coast and in the Pacific Northwest.
+Their ranges may overlap at the boundaries, but it is unlikely to see species completely cross over and populate the others' regions.
+Like all members of the Elateridae family, Click Beetles get their name from the sound they make when they flip themselves upright.
+The loud noise is made when it snaps a 'spine' under its thorax.
+This propels the beetle into the air and helps turn it right-side-up if it is on its back.
+It may also aid in fleeing from predators in an attack.

-Larvae (called 'wireworms') live in decaying plants and eat other insects living in the soil.
-Adults do not eat very much, though the larvae of wood-boring beetles have been consumed.
-Adults are often found on pruned trees from spring through autumn.
+Larvae of the Eastern-eyed Click Beetle are called 'wireworms' and live in decaying plants.
+They eat other insects living in the same soil.
+Adults do not eat much, though they have been known to eat the larvae of wood-boring beetles.
+Adults are often found on pruned trees from mid-spring through autumn.
 It is not uncommon to see them flying from tree to tree in deciduous forests.

 Other Name(s): Big-eyed Click beetle

 Size (Adult; Length): 25mm to 51mm (0.98in to 1.99in)